CSIS-iLab/india-states/_analysis/states-update-june-17-2020.md

 **Himachal Pradesh**

-The Himachal Pradesh government has increased the assistance being provided to the family with patients of chronic disease from $26 to $40 per month. **Source**: [The Statesman](https://www.thestatesman.com/cities/shimla/himachal-spends-rs-3-45-crore-sahara-yojna-1502899087.html) **In detail**: [Press Release](http://himachalpr.gov.in/OnePressRelease.aspx?Language=1&ID=17696)
+The Himachal Pradesh government has increased the assistance being provided to families with patients of chronic disease from $26 to $40 per month. **Source**: [The Statesman](https://www.thestatesman.com/cities/shimla/himachal-spends-rs-3-45-crore-sahara-yojna-1502899087.html) **In detail**: [Press Release](http://himachalpr.gov.in/OnePressRelease.aspx?Language=1&ID=17696)

 **Jammu and Kashmir**